nnethercote/nnethercote.github.io/_posts/2025-09-04-faster-rust-builds-on-mac.md

 </p>

 Time is on the x-axis.
 Each blue/purple bar is a single invocation of the compiler.
+(This image shows only part of the output.
+The full compilation has over 100 crates.)
 Each orange bar measures the time taken to execute a build script.
-And the orange bars are quite long.
+The orange bars are quite long!

 [Build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html)
 let you do custom tasks that fall outside the normal Cargo workflow.
 Sometimes